pytorch/ao/README.md

 For gpt-fast `int4_weight_only()` is the best option at bs=1 as it **2x the tok/s and reduces the VRAM requirements by about 65%** over a torch.compiled baseline.

+If you don't have enough VRAM to quantize your entire model on GPU and you find CPU quantization to be prohibitevely slow then you can use the device argument like so `quantize_(model, int8_weight_only(), device="cuda")` which will send and quantize each layer individually to your GPU.

 If you see slowdowns with any of these techniques or you're unsure which option to use, consider using [autoquant](./torchao/quantization/README.md#autoquantization) which will automatically profile layers and pick the best way to quantize each layer.

 ```python